Groestlcoin/unchained-groestlcoin/README.md

 ### Validation

-This library contains several useful functions for validation not provided by `bitcoinjs-lib` or other libraries.
+This library contains several useful functions for validation not provided by `groestlcoinjs-lib` or other libraries.
 The validation functions are designed to return an empty string `''` on valid input and provide a helpful error message otherwise.